-The Board has delegated the responsibility to design, implement and monitor Nictus' risk management plan to the Group risk management team assisted by the Risk Committee.
+The Board, assisted by the Audit and Risk Committee, has delegated the responsibility to design, implement and monitor Nictus' risk management plan to the Group risk management team.

-Management performs risk assessments on a continual basis and provides regular feedback to the Risk Committee and the Board.
-A wealth of knowledge and experience of members together with Nictus' framework and risk methodology increase the probability of anticipating unpredictable risks.
+Management performs risk assessments on a continual basis and provides regular feedback to the Audit and Risk Committee and the Board.
+The combined wealth of knowledge and experience of members together with the framework and risk methodology increase the probability of anticipating unpredictable risks.